jronallo/Recorderjs/README.md

 ## A plugin for recording/exporting the output of Web Audio API nodes

+## This fork updates the example and adds a sample Sinatra app for uploading the WAV and saving it.

 ### Syntax
 #### Constructor
     var rec = new Recorder(source [, config])